Ortham/variety/flatpak-resources/README.md

 ## Known issues

-- Wallpaper move to favourites causes a hang
 - Set EXIF Rating submenu dropdown is empty
 - AppIndicator -> Quote -> Copy to Clipboard does nothing
     - Might be a Wayland issue?